Fair Go Casino Review

 Welcome Bonus

 The welcome package offers a 100% match up to A$200 on each of the first five deposits using code WELCOME, totalling A$1,000.
 Neosurf depositors can claim an exclusive 300% match up to A$300 on the first deposit with code 300NEO.
-Minimum deposit is A$20 per bonus.
+Minimum deposit is A$20 per bonus tier (A$10 for the Neosurf exclusive).

 Bonus Terms

-Wagering is 40x the bonus amount only — the deposit is excluded, which is more favourable than many operators applying wagering to deposit plus bonus.
-However, Casino Guru rates the overall T&Cs as unfair, with clauses that could be held against players to defend withholding winnings.
+• 40x wagering on the bonus amount only — the deposit is excluded, which is more favourable than many operators applying wagering to deposit plus bonus.

 Game Selection

-Fair Go runs exclusively on RTG with a moderate game library — smaller than multi-provider platforms.
+Fair Go runs exclusively on RTG (Spinlogic Gaming) with a moderate game library focused on pokies and table games.

 Pokies

 RTG’s pokies cover classic three-reel titles, five-reel video pokies and progressive jackpots pooled across the RTG network.
-Popular titles include Achilles Deluxe, Cleopatra’s Gold and Cash Bandits.
+Popular titles include Achilles Deluxe, Cleopatra’s Gold and the Cash Bandits series.
+Aztec’s Millions is the headline progressive.

 Table Games